lembap10/5801P4/README.md

 The main folders:

 - /include : holds relevant header files
+- /json : this is where all output json files are held
 - /src : include the code for each class
 - /srcFiles : folder to store files to run code with (test files for testing)
 - /testing : includes all files for testing